Neurodiversity & Therapy

 On one hand, you may:

-internalized beliefs that you’re scattered, unfeeling, melodramatic, or not trying hard enough;
+…hold internalized beliefsthat you’re scattered, uncaring, melodramatic, or not trying hard enough;

-wonder what it was you said that made someone so angry;
+…wonder what you said that made someone so angry;

 The flip side is: